The problem with all the philosophical theories of humor that I have read is that they are

 Structure is concerned, at least one of the preceding elements must be

 present in order for something to strike us as funny.
-But the
+But the more elements it has,

-it to fall perfectly on cue was certainly surprising.
-And we all knew that it happened
+incongruous.
+But for it to fall perfectly on cue was certainly surprising.
+And we all

-completely by accident.
-So, all three elements were present in spades.
+knew that it happened completely by accident.
+So, all three elements were present in

 Finally, the recognition element must happen very suddenly.
-The realization of what the
+The realization of what

-blunts the impact of the point.
+joke, then it blunts the impact of the point.
 This suddenness is part of the surprise.

 Under the heading of

-Content, I mean that the gag (whether acted or spoken) must be
+Content, I mean that the gag (whether acted or spoken) must

-about some subject.
+be about some subject.
 Some subjects are inherently ripe for ridicule; some are not.

 Those that create a certain level of anxiety in the audience are the most fruitful.
-These

-Breaking these taboos can be out of place (incongruous), unexpected (surprising), and
+supposed to joke about.
+Breaking these taboos can be out of place (incongruous),

 Under the heading of